Professional Roof Repairs in Chalfont, Lansdale, & Nearby PA

-Keep your roof protected from ice damage with Summit Roofing and Siding Contractors permalink
+Keep your roof protected from ice damage with Summit Roofing and Siding Contractors

 Whenever you have a new roof installed or a roof replaced, it’s essential to have ice and water shield protection installed as well.
 At Summit Roofing and Siding Contractors we always ensure that your home is receiving all the products and services it needs to keep you safe and dry.
 Contact us today to find out which roofing services are most appropriate for your home!

-Snow Removal from Roofs permalink
+Snow Removal from roofs

-Summit Roofing and Siding Contractors offers snow raking services for residential roofs permalink
+Summit Roofing and Siding Contractors offers snow raking services for residential roofs

 Every year, the newspapers tell us disheartening stories of homeowners and untrained workers who fall from rooftops while trying to remove heavy accumulations of snow.
 Sadly, many of these accidents cause serious injuries or death.